yewstack/docs/src/advanced-topics/optimizations.md

 #### Build size of 'minimal' example in yew/examples/

-Note: `wasm-pack` combines optimalization for rust and wasm code. `wasm-bindgen` is in this example without any `rust` size optimalization.
+Note: `wasm-pack` combines optimization for rust and wasm code. `wasm-bindgen` is in this example without any `rust` size optimization.

 | used tool                   | size